jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

 So in their demo, you would source the above bash script and then execute your Dockerfile like it was also a bash script.
 Pretty cool right.

-So that is what I sent to Gabe's inbox to prove it was possible but also like, "Look I will make you something nice."
+So that is what I sent to Gabe's inbox to prove it was possible but also:
+"Look, I will make you something nice."

 ## Designing Something Nice